 Webcam or Dedicated Astronomy Camera

 When it comes to an up-close look at the surface of planets in our solar system, a dedicated astronomy camera (or planetary camera) with a small, sensitive sensor is best.
-These cameras typically have a fast frame rate that (up to 50 frames per second or more), to give you the best shot at capturing moments of clear atmospheric seeing.
+These cameras typically have a fast frame rate (up to 50 frames per second or more) that gives you the best shot at capturing moments of clear atmospheric seeing.

-The ZWO ASI224MC is a popular choice to consider for planetary astrophotography.
+The ZWO ASI462MC is a popular choice to consider for planetary astrophotography.

-Smartphone astrophotography has exploded over the past few years, with impressive images of the planets and the moon being captured every day across the globe.
-To help keep the camera steady, its beneficial to use a smartphone adapter that holds your phone securely to the telescope eyepiece.
+Smartphone astrophotography has exploded over the past few years, with impressive images of the planets and the Moon being captured every day across the globe.
+To help keep the camera steady, it is beneficial to use a smartphone adapter that holds your phone securely to the telescope eyepiece.